shivannis/xandr-docs-public/xandr-docs/articles/invest/inventory-lists-ali-only.md

       > The maximum number of domains and/or apps per inventory list is limited to 100,000.

 1. Click **Validate Domains & Apps**.
 The list will be checked to ensure that:
-    - None of the domains or apps you entered violate Xandr policies.
+    - None of the domains or apps you entered violate Microsoft Advertising policies.
     - Unsupported URLs are flagged.
-Unsupported means the Xandr targeting system hasn't audited these URLs yet so that you won't be able to serve on them.
+Unsupported means the Microsoft Advertising targeting system hasn't audited these URLs yet so that you won't be able to serve on them.
     - Invalid URL formats (i.e., non-http or non-https) are removed from the list.
 1. Click **Next**.
 The domains and apps you entered will be listed along with **Flags** for each (see [Key to Domain/App Audit Flags](#key-to-domainapp-audit-flags) for more information).
 If the list is large, use the arrows to advance through the pages.
 Note the following:
     - Unsupported domains or apps will be flagged.
-    - You can also remove any domains or apps that violate Xandr policies by clicking **Remove**.
+    - You can also remove any domains or apps that violate Microsoft Advertising policies by clicking **Remove**.
 However, you will never serve on them even if you leave them in the list.
     - Select **Include subdomains** to include subdomains.
 For example, if you selected this option for "`mydomain.com`", you would also serve on its subdomains such as "`mydomain.com/foo`" and "`foo.mydomain.com`".
 1. Click **Create List**.
 The inventory list is created and displays in **Inventory Lists**.